 - Watershed Center /Rotary’s Wine and Cheese Gala, Hayfork – May

 - 4th of July Celebrations in Weaverville – July

 - Trinity Lake Wine and Jazz Fest — Third Saturday of July

 - Ducks Unlimited Banquet and Auction, Weaverville – September

 - Hayfork Big Foot BBQ Competition & Trinity County Pro-Am – September

-- Joss House Moon and Weaverville Harvest Festivals & Chili – September
+- Joss House Moon and Weaverville Harvest Festivals & Chili Cook Off – September

 - Ruth Lake Summer Festival — Labor Day weekend

 - Trinity Lake Lions Labor Day BBQ and Fly-in — Sunday of Labor Day weekend